jedinym/sqc-text/main.typ

 #pagebreak()

 = Biomacromolecules
-As defined by the IUPAC (International Union of Pure and Applied Chemistry), a biopolymer or a biomacromolecule is a macromolecule #footnote[Large molecules consisting of many repeating subunits.] produced by living organisms
+The IUPAC #footnote[International Union of Pure and Applied Chemistry] defines a biopolymer or a biomacromolecule as a macromolecule #footnote[Large molecules consisting of many repeating subunits.] produced by living organisms
 @iupac-glossary.
-These include proteins, nucleic acids and polysacharrides
+These include proteins, nucleic acids and polysaccharrides
 @iupac-glossary.
+In this chapter, we briefly introduce these three basic biomacromolecules.

 == Proteins
-Proteins are polypeptides that have molecular mass of around 10,000 or more
+Proteins are polypeptides with a molecular mass of around 10,000 or more
 @iupac-glossary-95[p.
 1361].
-They comprise one or more chains of $alpha$-amino acids #footnote[There are over 500 different amino acids but only 22 are incorporated into proteins @amino-acids.] linked by peptide bonds (i.e. covalent bonds from the carbonyl carbon of one amino acid to the nitrogen atom of another with loss of water) @iupac-glossary-95[p.
+They comprise one or more chains of $alpha$-amino acids #footnote[There are over 500 different amino acids, but only 22 are incorporated into proteins @amino-acids.] linked by peptide bonds #footnote[Covalent bonds from the carbonyl carbon of one amino acid to the nitrogen atom of another with loss of water.] @iupac-glossary-95[p.
 1356].

 #figure(
   image("img/AminoacidCondensation.svg"),
   caption: "The dehydration condensation of two amino acids to form a peptide bond (in red).
 Sourced from Wikimedia Commons."
 ) <peptide-bond>

-Proteins perform a vast array of functions in organisms: catalysing reactions, providing structure to cells, replicating DNA, transporting molecules, and more
+Proteins perform a vast array of functions in organisms: catalyzing reactions, providing structure to cells, replicating DNA, transporting molecules, and more
 @mol-cell-bio[p.
 59].
-Their function is dictated by their three-dimensional structure, which is determined by the sequence of amino acids they are composed of @mol-cell-bio[p.
+The sequence of amino acids determines the protein's three-dimensional structure, which then dictates its function @mol-cell-bio[p.
 60].

 == Nucleic acids
-Nucleic acids, polymers comprised of monomers (subunits) known as nucleotides, are categorized into two classes: deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) @mol-cell-bio[p.
+Nucleic acids are polymers comprised of monomers (subunits) known as nucleotides
+@mol-cell-bio[p.
+40].
+They are categorized into two classes: deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) @mol-cell-bio[p.
 102].
+All nucleotides have a common structure: a phosphate group linked to a pentose #footnote[A five-carbon sugar.] which in turn is linked to a _base_.
+The common bases include _adenine_, _guanine_, and _cytosine_. _Thymine_ is exclusively found in DNA while _uracil_ is exclusive to RNA molecules.
+The pentose is deoxyribose in DNA and ribose in RNA.

+#figure(
+  image("img/DAMP_chemical_structure.svg", width: 80%),
+  caption: "Deoxyadenosine monophosphate, a nucleotide present in DNA.
+The phosphate group (red) is linked to deoxyribose, which is in turn linked to an adenine base (blue).
+Original image sourced from Wikimedia Commons and edited.", )

-DNA molecules contain the information that dictates the sequences, and consequently, the structures of all proteins within a cell @mol-cell-bio[p.
+DNA molecules contain the information that dictates the sequences and, consequently, the structures of all proteins within a cell @mol-cell-bio[p.
 101].
+During protein synthesis, DNA is transcribed into ribonucleic acid (RNA).

+#todo[Explain protein synthesis and types of RNA?]

 == Polysacharrides